 Business owners are now embracing reality.
 A company that outsources avoids being consumed with repetitive tasks that can be easily handled by an outsourcing service company.

 The Philippines today – ready for innovation

-Ever since Accenture launched its first contact center in the Philippines, the number of big companies that outsource in the country has been steadily rising.
+Ever since Accenture launched its first contact center in the Philippines, the number of large companies that outsource in the country has been steadily rising.
 Accenture put the Philippines on the map of modern industrialization through outsourcing.

 The BPO sector has been generating $29.1 billion in revenue as of 2022.
-It is even expected to surpass the revenues generated by overseas contract workers, which have been the most income-generating Filipino workers for decades.
+It is even expected to surpass the revenues generated by overseas contract workers, who have been the most income-generating Filipino workers for decades.

 The Philippines is now maintaining its position among, if not the top choice, companies that outsource.

 The continuous expansion of training facilities for English proficiency can help the Philippines preserve its high ranking on the English Proficiency Index.
 It’s one of the most respected and sought-after qualifications, so ensuring its current status is essential.

 The country guarantees to construct infrastructures conducive and ideal for outsourcing continuously.
 It’s also imperative to preserve the government’s support for all outsourcing opportunities.